Cyclone Biparjoy makes landfall, bringing heavy rainfall to India and Pakistan - Local News 8

 Video and photos broadcast on local Indian television show roads turning into rivers, trees bending in the wind, and people wading waist-deep in floodwater.

-As of Friday morning local time, there had been no reports of deaths in Pakistan or India, though earlier this week four boys drowned off the coast of the Indian financial hub, Mumbai.
+As of Friday morning local time, there have been reports of two deaths in India, bringing the total killed in the country to nine.
+Earlier this week four boys drowned off the coast of the country’s financial hub, Mumbai, and three people died in Gujarat’s Kutch and Rajkot districts after heavy rain and strong winds collapsed a wall, Reuters reported citing local authorities.

 The Indian army and coast guard are on standby for rescue and relief operations.